 “Reglagene is an order of magnitude more exciting than my previous work, and a tremendous clinical opportunity.
 It’s what I have been trying to accomplish as a scientist for the last forty years.
 Now is the time to change the way we fight cancer.”

 DNA to RNA to protein.
 This is the rhythm of life.

+Most medicines work by targeting proteins.
+But for many of cancer’s worst actors, this approach does not work.
+These protein targets are labeled as “intractable” as they do not easily succumb to traditional methods for the discovery of new medicines.
 The encouraging news is that genes for many of these protein targets are under the control of DNA quadruplexes.
 What this means is that if the quadruplex can be manipulated at the gene level, then therapeutic solutions can be envisioned where none existed before.